-12. Interactive pay TV services at the time of the merger were new services designed to allow customers access to a range of features such as banking with Midland Bank (now part of HSBC), shopping with a limited number of providers including WH Smith, information, games, and email.
+12. Interactive pay TV services at the time of the proposed transaction were new services designed to allow customers access to a range of features such as banking with Midland Bank (now part of HSBC), shopping with a limited number of providers (eg WH Smith), information, games, and email.
 They were provided on the Sky satellite TV platform which was separate from, and independent of, the internet which was expanding at the same time.